 Day 14: Drive to Kathmandu

 On this day, you will be driving to Kathmandu.
 After early breakfast at your hotel, board a waiting car and start moving toward Kathmandu.
 We will stop for lunch somewhere along the highway and continue to Kathmandu.
 The journey takes around seven hours.
 Upon arrival in Kathmandu, your guide will transfer you to your hotel.
-In the evening, we will host a farewell dinner for you where you can share your Annapurna Circuit Trekking experiences.
+In the evening, we will host a farewell dinner where you can share your Annapurna Circuit Trekking experiences.

 O/N: Three-star Hotel